 Columns become partially blocked when particulates get trapped in the frits or in the packing bed and/or sample components adsorb on the frits or packing material.
 Due to the varying chemical nature of possible samples and column history, there is no single treatment that is successful in all cases.
 It is often not possible to recover a column.
-Certain steps can be taken, either individually or together, to try to at least partially recover performance.
-These steps should be undertaken on individual columns to avoid potential contamination problems.
+There are some steps either individually or performed together to try to at least partially recover performance.
+These should be undertaken on individual columns to avoid potential contamination problems.

 Reverse flush the column to the waste at a low flow rate (25% of the optimum flow rate) for at least four column volumes.
 Afterwards, reconnect the column in the correct direction.
 Slowly increase the flow rate to see if the backpressure generated on the column has reduced and if it can be operated under normal conditions.
 If the pressure is now reasonable, perform a plate count test and also, if desired, a resolution test.
-If the pressure remains high, either try the following additional steps, or directly change the frits.
+If the pressure remains high, either try the following extra steps, or directly change the frits.

-- 1. Increase the temperature of the column in combination with Section 4.3.2 following the guidelines in Section 2.3.
-Flush for 10 column volumes. - 2.
-Change the eluent or use modifiers to try to dissolve any adsorbed components in combination with Section 4.3.2 and, if appropriate, step 1 in this section.
+1. Increase the temperature of the column in combination with the procedure from Section 4.3.2 following the guidelines in Section 2.3.
+Flush for 10 column volumes.

+2. Change the eluent and/or use modifiers to try to dissolve any adsorbed components in combination with the procedure from Section 4.3.2 and, if appropriate, step 1 in this section.
 Flush for 10 column volumes.